 Dishwashers

-Dishwashers have the most surprising lifespan spread of any appliance category.
-The NAHB average of 9 years is accurate for the mid-range and budget tiers combined, but it dramatically understates premium dishwasher lifespans.
-Miele dishwashers are engineered to the same 20-year service life target as the company's washing machines, with stainless steel tubs, sealed motors, and serviceable internal components.
+Dishwashers have the most surprising lifespan spread of any appliance category, and now the most surprising headline number.
+DOE's 2024 rulemaking puts the population-wide mean at 15.2 years, well above the roughly 9-to-10-year figure that older guides (including Consumer Reports, which estimates around 10 years) still cite.
+The two aren't measuring the same thing: DOE fits a survival curve to real shipment and housing-survey data, while Consumer Reports leans more on manufacturer specs and member-reported replacement habits.
+Either way, the tier spread is real.
+Miele dishwashers are engineered to a 20-year service life target, with stainless steel tubs, sealed motors, and serviceable internal components.
 Bosch's higher trim lines run 12 to 15 years reliably.
 Budget dishwashers in the $400 to $700 range typically deliver 6 to 9 years before control board or pump failures.

 Water hardness is the most significant lifespan modifier for dishwashers across every tier.
 Orange County water averages 10 to 15 grains of hardness depending on city, which is on the higher end of moderate.
 Households on city water can extend dishwasher life by running a descaling cycle quarterly.